qkniep/superseedr/agentic_prompts/comments.md

 I am preparing to merge my branch to main.
 Analyze all new comments in this branch.
-Apply these rules - DO NOT COMMIT:
+Apply these rules:

+Do not commit your new changes - also only review NEW comments, do not touch older comments.

 1. REMOVE: Comments that merely describe "what" the code is doing (e.g., "// increments i by 1").
 2. REMOVE: Commented-out code blocks (dead code).